Aqua-0/Pokemon_Star_Console_Edition/README.md

 2. Boot into GodMode9.
 3. Go into [A:] SYSNAND SD, then /title/.
 4. Press R+A while highlighting the 00040000 folder, then select "Search for titles".
-5. Scroll down the list until you see Pokemon Ultra Moon.
-(Ends in 001B5100!)
+5. Scroll down the list until you see Pok??mon Ultra Moon.
+(Number to left ends in 001B5100!)
 6. Select "TMD file options..."
 7. Select "Build CIA (standard)" (This will take some time.)
+8. Turn off the 3DS, then copy the CIA you built to the PC.
+9. Use https://github.com/davFaithid/CIA-to-3DS-Rom-Converter/releases to convert the CIA to a 3DS ROM.
+(Instructions should be in the two batchfile zip.)
+10. Move the ROM back to the 3DS.

 ## Rip a .3ds rom from cartridge (Also Recommended) ##
 1. Boot into GodMode9 by holding Start upon boot.
 If you see multiple options, select GodMode9.
 2. Insert your cart, then find 00040000001B5100_v00.3ds in [C:] GAMECART.
 3. Push A, then select NCSD image options, then choose Decrypt file (0:/gm9/out) (This will take some time.)

-## Download a .3ds rom (Unrecommended) ##
+## Download a .3ds rom (Unrecommended, unless you have Ultra Sun) ##
-1. Find the .3ds rom somewhere.
+1. Find the .3ds rom somewhere and move it to your 3DS.
 (Blatant piracy isn't cool, so I can't help you with this one.
 Downloading it will take some time, depending on your internet speed.)

 # While You Wait... #